Axway/amplify-central/content/en/docs/integrate_with_central/query-the-traceability-apis-with-lexus.md

 export $SECRET_FILE=<secretFile>
 ```

-You may use whatever mechanism you feel most comfortable with to call the APIs.
+### Command line

 This script shows an example of exercising the API calls directly from the command line:

 ```js
 #!/bin/bash